Stunning regal plumage sets the males of this species apart

 Although mature king eiders have relatively few predators, the chicks and young have a harder time of it, regularly being preyed on by species like glaucous gulls, Arctic foxes, and parasitic jaegers.

-Highlights where the King Eider can be seen
+Spots where the King Eider can be observed

 Ahlstrandodden and Bamsebu